tofukazoo/MkDocs_MiSTer/docs/cores/consoles.md

-Console cores in table format?
-Where does Neo Geo go?
-The eternal question.
+Console cores in a list with links to the github page for the core

+"Neo geo's a console, question answered." ~Rysha (paraphrasing telepathically)